DreamingDevs/data_engineering_learning/README.md

 # Microsoft Fabric

+**Date:** 10 Dec 2025

+- Anomaly detector (Preview) for Fabric Real Time Intelligence (RTI) detects unusal patterns and outliers from streaming data of Eventhouse tables.
+    - Wide range of models for detection and can be tuned for sensitivity
+    - Billing to Fabric CU for query execution, not based on data volume

+---

 **Date:** 08 Dec 2025

 - EON stores Database backups as Iceberg tables which can be made available in Fabric OneLake through shortcuts which are available in OneLake catalog which can be then discovered and queried.